randrew934/sol_bet_anything_dapp/README.md

 Civic Auth makes onboarding easy, secure, and developer-friendly.
 They help you connect with users on their terms while verifying identity on yours, creating a trusted digital experience, seamless onboarding and authentication for everyone.

+If you want to see a live preview of the app.
+Click on the link below.

+P.S.
+Sol Bet Anything is still in development, so you need devnet SOL to use the application.
+Also, some features are currently unavailable and will be released pretty soon.

 [SBA VIDEO ABOUT CIVIC AUTH INTEGRATION]

 ---